gabors-data-analysis/da-coding-rstats/lecture04-data-munging/README.md

 # Lecture 04: Data Munging with R
 *Coding course to complete Data Analysis in R*

-This lecture introduces students how to manipulate raw data in a various ways.
+This lecture introduces students to how to manipulate raw data in various ways.

 ## Learning outcomes